Updated: Jul 12

 Day after day, sitting (or maybe standing) at a desktop or laptop can generate a lot of muscle and joint stress.
 Anything less than perfect posture is a recipe for pain.
-The placement of the head over the shoulder girdle, the points of rest for the elbows, the amount of sway in the lumbar spine, the distribution of weight between the feet, thighs and buttocks all are delicate details that must be considered when setting up a posture-positive work space.
+Head position, elbow support, spine and pelvis posture, position of thighs and legs all come together when setting up a posture-positive work space.

-This is a great video on how to set up your computer whether a desktop or laptop: https://www.youtube.com/watch?v=aLY03KrcpKI (5 minute video)
+This is a MUST SEE video on how to set up your computer.
+It shows everything you need to know for desktop or laptop set up: https://www.youtube.com/watch?v=aLY03KrcpKI (5 minute video)

 Do you use a standing desk?
 Please check out this video: https://www.youtube.com/watch?v=iPFUKbipJHs